The-Algorithmic-Hedgehogs/pacs/docs/index.md

 From this table, we  see that more cores and more tasks give better performance.
 Interestingly, with 8 nodes and using 2 cores on each node, for a total of 16 threads, the performance is about equivalent to using 4 instances with 2 cores each.
 This is most likely because the 32 tasks on the 8 nodes causes load-balancing issues where one or two nodes get slowed down by too many edit distance calculations.
 Once we increase the number of tasks/partitions to 50, we see that we get ~8.5x speed-up.
 For these input files of 100 sequencing reads each, 75 tasks/partitions introduces more synchronization and communication overhead for Spark resulting in lower performance than the run with 50 tasks.

 ![](speedup.jpg)
 The speedup plot in this graph is based on the performances using 50 partitions/tasks.
+The blue line represents linear speed-up, the orange line represents the theoretical speed-up according to Amdahl's Law, and the green line is the real, observed speed-up.

 The real speed-up achieved is lower than the theoretical speed-up calculated using Amdahl's Law for a fixed problem size.
 As we increase the number of processors, the real speed-up does not follow the close-to-linear trend that was theoretically calculated.
 This is likely due to increased overhead due to data management and movement caused by using more cores and smaller partitions.